 - Place Figure 7 after Figure 8, as the former is based on the latter

-Answer: To follow the reviewers suggestion rearranged these figures and placed figure 7 after figure 9.
+Answer: To follow the reviewers suggestion, we rearranged these figures and placed figure 7 after figure 9.

 - The abbreviations in the leaf names of the circular tree in Fig. 7 are nowhere explained in the main text and need to be added.